mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 **Template Variables:**

+* `daemon_name`: The name of the daemon.
+This is set by the rake task.
 * `vhost_dir`: the full path to the directory where alaveteli is checked out. e.g. If your checkout is at `/var/www/alaveteli` then set this to `/var/www`
 * `user`: the user that the software runs as